-I've been slowly getting into Infosec in a big way for a year or so now, and I've been blogging for a few months as I learn about stuff and have shitty opinions about stuff.
-The latest thing I've been getting into is reverse engineering and binary exploitation, and I wanted to talk about it.
+I've been slowly getting into Infosec in a big way for a year or so now, and I've been blogging

 I got into this annoyingly complex world via a game.
 I can't quite believe it but I basically taught myself to do this by playing Microcorruption, an excellent simulation of a hardware lock controlled by a small CPU.
 You can see the memory and the registers (areas where the CPU stores data that it's working on at the time) in real time and figure out how to exploit bugs in the code by putting in different inputs for usernames and passwords and hijacking the execution flow.